FAA6.B Work Requirements : 02 Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN)

 The purpose of employment and training services for NA participants is to help participants gain all of the following:

-In Arizona, the Department of Economic Security (DES), Division of Employment and Rehabilitation Services (DERS), and Workforce Development Administration (WDA) administer employment and training services through third-party partners called the Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN).
+In Arizona, the Department of Economic Security (DES), Division of Employment and Rehabilitation Services (DERS), and Workforce Development Administration (WDA) administer employment and training services through third-party providers called the Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN).

-SNAP CAN is a community-based, federal and state-funded voluntary work program.
 SNAP CAN participation is available only to NA participants 16 years of age or older.

 Career and education history and goals